TovarishFin/NoobCoin/README.md

 1. Go through wallet setup if you haven't done
 1. unlock account
 1. click top left (probably green and says "Main Network")
-1. choose test network (any bu main will do)
+1. choose test network (any bu main will do, if you don't know see "Which Network")
 1. click tokens tab midway down the box (next to sent)
 1. click add tokens
 1. enter in address for proper network (see below)
+1. click add
+1. you should immediately see 100 NCN in your account.
+1. ??? profit?

+### Network Addresses

 **Network Addresses**